 - Enjoy a pint (or three) at Viktualienmarkt, an extensive farmer’s market and beer garden (good warm up for tomorrow).

-- Take a trip to the Hofbrahaus, the most famous beer hall in the world.
+- Take a trip to one of Munich’s famous beer halls.

 BMW FTW: Stop at the BMW Museum for a look into BMW's past.
 See iconic cars, motorcycles, and other modes of transportation.
 The building itself is as cool as the stuff inside.